 If you find yourself intimidated by the ever-rising price of higher education, then a 529 college savings plan might be a key component in saving for a college education.
 A 529 college savings plan is a tax-advantaged way to save for college and pay for higher education expenses.
 Unlike some other savings vehicles, a 529 college savings plan may allow you to make sizeable contributions.
 The funds may generally be used for any qualified college or higher education expense, including tuition, room, board, fees, books, supplies, and equipment.
-Tax benefits may be subject to certain restrictions
+Tax benefits are subject to certain restrictions and vary by state.

-Money in a 529 college savings plan grows tax deferred, therefore you may be able to withdraw the money without having to pay federal and state income taxes — depending on the plan and where you live — as long as it’s used to pay for qualified, higher-education expenses.1 If the money from 529 college savings plans is used for other purposes, the earnings portion of a withdrawal is subject to ordinary federal income tax, an additional 10% federal tax, and any applicable state income taxes.
+Money in a 529 college savings plan grows tax deferred, therefore you may be able to withdraw earnings without having to pay federal and state income taxes — depending on the plan and where you live — as long as it’s used to pay for qualified, higher-education expenses.1 If the money from 529 college savings plans is used for other purposes, the earnings portion of a withdrawal is subject to ordinary federal income tax, an additional 10% federal tax penalty on any earnings, and any applicable state income taxes.
 529 college savings plans may also affect a student’s eligibility for financial aid.